Sky-Captain-13/foundry/sky5e/README.md

 ## License
 This Foundry VTT module is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
 This work is licensed under Foundry Virtual Tabletop [EULA - Limited License Agreement for module development v 0.1.6](http://foundryvtt.com/pages/license.html).

+### Updates
+* 0.0.3
+  * Added shortswords to CONFIG.weapons
+  * Corrected an errant capital T on tools which was causing the Tools Proficiencies to not show up.
+This fix only applies to new characters, not existing characters that are bugged.